abumasood/myfiles/virtualbox/README.md

 - Designate a folder for your ISOs; for example, ~/Downloads/ISOs/
 - Download all your ISOs to this folder.
 - Run this script
 - For each iso you have in your ISOs folder, the script will create a matching VM with the pre-defined VM specs in the script.
-You can modify these specs to your likings. *The default is:
+You can modify these specs to your likings.
+The default specs are:
-2 CPUs
+ - 2 CPUs
-4GB RAM
+ - 4GB RAM
-128MB video memory
+ - 128MB video memory
-vboxvga display driver.*
+ - vboxvga display driver.

 - The script will also auto-mount the respective iso.
 - Now you can start the VMs manually.